 [Motion 137, #SP266]

-An AP within an AP MLD shall provide in the Capability Information field of the Beacon and Probe Response frames it transmits an early indication (TBD subfield) of an update to the Change Sequence field value in the RNR for any AP in the same AP MLD.
+An AP within an AP MLD shall provide in the TBD subfield of Capability Information field of the Beacon and Probe Response frames it transmits an indication of an update to the value carried in the Change Sequence subfield of MLD Parameters field in the Reduced Neighbor Report element for any AP in the same AP MLD.
+An AP shall provide such indication in the Beacon frame(s) until (and including) the next DTIM Beacon frame on that link.